Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 Folk Music Festival Food

-The Vancouver Folk Music Festival always has a great selection of food for sale – everything from healthy vegan dishes, to ethnic cuisine to junk food.
+The Vancouver Folk Music Festival always has a great selection of food for sale – everything from healthy vegan dishes to ethnic cuisine, to junk food.
 There’s something for everyone, and it’s all so delicious.

 Little Folks Village

 There are arts and crafts, parachute games and other creative activities to try.
 The Little Folks Village also features live entertainment.
 Expect to see live music, juggling, storytelling and other performances.
+Kids aged 12 and under are admitted free when accompanied by a paying adult, making the festival an accessible option for families.

 The Artisan Market

-At the market you can find everything from handmade soaps to African drums and clothing.
+The Artisan Market at the festival usually features over 35 vendors selling a wide range of beautiful and interesting items.
+At the market, you can find everything from handmade soaps to African drums and clothing.
 You’ll also find hats, bags, sunglasses and all kinds of jewellery.
-Even if you don’t plan to buy anything, it’s interesting just browsing.

 Click Artisan Market Community Village to learn more about the market.